chvarunkumar1994/beadledom/docs/source/manual/beadledom_client.rst

 * ``@QueryParam`` for query parameters
 * ``@HeaderParam`` for header parameters

-Using the Beadledom Client in conjunction with Guice is the preferred method of implementation.
-More information about the Guice implementation is here:
+More information about using the Beadledom Client in conjunction with Guice can be found here:
 * `Usage with Guice <subdocs/guice>`_

 Generic Response